 - Risks of hypothermia increase in large burns

 - Viscous liquid from the gel can interfere with the burn.

 They may be useful in areas or situations where it is not possible to treat the burn under cool running water.

 Whilst studies have yet to confirm whether Aloe vera could be effective in treating superficial burns and providing pain relief, it has been shown to have no beneficial effect on deeper burns.
-Therefore, it is not recommended as a treatment.
+Therefore, it is not a treatment experts recommend.

 Therefore, to recap, the advice is:

 Cool running water over the affected area for a full 20 minutes.
 The running water should be tap temperature i.e. between 2 and 15 degrees Celsius.
 12 degrees is optimal.
 The treatment should be conducted as quickly as possible (ideally within 10 minutes).

 After First Aid

 Having taken the precautions, you’ll need to decide whether to go to hospital and receive further treatment.